 Personality-based career quiz is helping you to decide on a proper career track by showing you what types of professional directions are matching your personality and your brain.
 Personality-based tests involve your values and preferences to decide on your optimal career track

 The career personality tests that we use are based on the work of John Holland, a well-known researcher who has developed an interesting method where job seekers are being divided into six main categories of personality types.
 We are using this for our short five-minute career tests that will help you discover your favorite field of work.
-There are 6 different career personalities.
+There are six different career personalities.

 What Are Aptitude tests?

 Aptitude tests are a bit like intelligence tests, but they assess a wider spectrum of skills such as general critical reasoning, verbal and written comprehension, perceptual speed, or numerical operations.
-In the United States, we can find several examples of general quizs that are created to measure a candidate’s general academic ability and to predict future academic success.
+In the United States, we can find several examples of general quizzes that are created to measure a candidate’s general academic ability and to predict future academic success.
 There is the SAT (Scholastic Assessment Test) and the ACT test (American College Testing Exam).
 These are commonly used general group tests that produce a profile of scores, whereas IQ tests yield a single score.
-The SAT and ACT quizs are frequently used for vocational and educational reporting and counseling.
+The SAT and ACT quizzes are frequently used for vocational and educational reporting and counseling.

-There are many types of quizs and some were created to provide employers, schools, or candidates with a reasonable level of expectations regarding professional potential or academic achievement.
+There are many types of quizzes and some were created to provide employers, schools, or candidates with a reasonable level of expectations regarding professional potential or academic achievement.
 Some quiz are developed to measure professional talent (e.g. medical or legal), others will assess if an individual has a reasonable chance to be successful in fields such as the clerical world or in a mechanical profession.
 There is the DAT (Differential Aptitude Test) that will measure certain competencies such as mechanical reasoning and clerical speed as well as a candidate’s general academic skills and competencies.

 Aptitude tests are the third type of career assessments.
-These types of tests will assess your proficiency for example in reasoning, math, or foreign languages, and give a pretty nice indication of your ‘aptitudes’.
+These types of tests will assess your proficiency for example in reasoning, math, or foreign languages, and give a pretty nice indication of your ‘aptitudes.’
 They will, however, generally not provide you with a list of best career choices for you.

 Career assessments are a great tool for discovering what career options will fit you best.
-Interest-based and personality-based career assessments are generally the most powerful and the best useful, and are used by most career counselors and job coaches.
+Interest-based and personality-based career assessments are the most powerful and the best useful and are used by most career counselors and job coaches.
 They are using these kinds of tests to help people find the ideal career options.

-Identifying Your interests
+Identifying Your Interests

 Your areas of interest are very helpful in determining what sort of profession would be good for you.
-Research had indicated that persons with a passions and interest in the profession they have are more likely to succeed than persons who have no affinity or interest in performing professional tasks.
+Research had indicated that persons with a passion and interest in the profession they have are more likely to succeed than persons who have no affinity or interest in performing professional tasks.

 So you will understand the importance of knowing and identifying the things that have, or may have, your interest.
-This way you will be able to identify which sorts of profession will suit your capabilities, skills, and interests.
+This way you will be able to identify which sorts of the profession will suit your capabilities, skills, and interests.
 If you can determine your fields of interest, competencies, and skills, it will be relatively easier to find both professional and personal fulfillment.

 - You should explore all your possible options.
 If you are going to explore your fields of interest, it is imperative that you start with analyzing your professional aptitudes and after that your strengths and weaknesses.
 Additionally, you should find out what activities or things you will be interested in doing.
 You are also required to look into your personality to see which professional field(s) attract you most.
-Assessing or analyzing aspects such as your skills and competencies may be very useful to discover yourself just little bit more, which will be useful for identifying your interests.
+Assessing or analyzing aspects such as your skills and competencies may be very useful to discover yourself the just little bit more, which will be useful for identifying your interests.

 - Consider a career that fits your interests and personality.
 Consider your passions and interests is crucial in finding the perfect occupation.
 It’s not just about making the most money.
-Your happiness and fulfilment at work are just as important.
+Your happiness and fulfillment at work are just as important.
 If you are interested and passionate about what you do, you will be more likely to become successful.